Broadband interferometry-based searches for photon-axion conversion in vacuum: Conclusion

 Unlike haloscopes, WINTER does not rely on assumptions about the local dark matter density or its velocity distribution.
 This approach is model-independent and sensitive to axions regardless of their contribution to the total dark matter abundance, making it a robust probe of photon-axion coupling.

 Compared to existing experiments, WINTER offers a unique approach by relying on single-stage photon-to-axion conversion, unlike LSW setups such as Any Light Particle Search II (ALPS II) \cite{alps_demonstration_2020}, which require both conversion and reconversion, thereby reducing the signal strength.
-Additionally, birefringence-based experiments (e.g., Polarisation of Vacuum with LASer (PVLAS) \cite{ejlli_pvlas_2020}) aim to detect axion-induced changes in polarization, however, without using interferometry techniques.
-Furthermore, CAST experiment \cite{CAST_Micromegas_2024}, which searches for solar axions via helioscope techniques, and fiber-based setups like WISPFI, which require tuning to specific resonances, offer more limited bandwidth or rely on astrophysical sources or model-specific parameters.
-WINTER, being broadband and model-independent, is especially well-positioned to reach unexplored regions of parameter space, including the theoretically motivated QCD axion band.
-It is particularly suited to probe the ``vanilla" region associated with standard axion dark matter generation models \cite{Borsanyi_2016_mass}, reaching coupling sensitivities down to $g_{a\gamma\gamma}\gtrsim 5.5\times10^{-15}~\si{\GeV^{-1}}$.
+Additionally, birefringence-based experiments (e.g., Polarization of Vacuum with LASer (PVLAS) \cite{ejlli_pvlas_2020}) aim to detect axion-induced changes in polarization, however, without using interferometry techniques.
+Lastly, the CAST experiment \cite{CAST_Micromegas_2024} is used to search for solar axions and therefore relies on axion-generation in the Sun's interior.